j5pu/homebrew-tools/HOMEBREW.md

 ## See also

-### Releaser
-  * [github.com/egilsster/git-releaser](https://github.com/egilsster/git-releaser) - A CLI tool to that creates
-  a git tag, a changelog and a git release, all in one command.
-  * [GitVersion](https://gitversion.net/docs/usage/) - From git log to SemVer in no time.

 ### GitHub Actions and Apps
   * [Tap Release](https://github.com/toolmantim/tap-release) - Automatically update Homebrew taps when you publish new releases to GitHub.
 Built with Probot.